 The Covid-19 virus that has been spreading all around the world has forced people to stay in their homes.
-Unfortunately, this caused a lot of businesses to stop functioning, as their employees can no longer reach their work office.
-What made things worse was that most companies weren't really ready to do a full technological transfer to remote work in such short amount of time.
+Unfortunately, this caused many businesses to stop functioning, as their employees can no longer reach their work office.
+What made things worse was that most companies weren't really ready to do a full technological transfer to remote work in such a short amount of time.

 However, one will have to adapt to the new situation so that they don't get out of business.
-And to help you with issue, we are here today to present some open source solutions to help companies work remotely.
+And to help you with the issue, we are here today to present some open-source solutions to help companies work remotely.

-While open source software can also be paid sometimes, the dominant majority of them are free of cost.
-This makes it better for your business to use them because you can save tons of money.
+- While open-source software can also be paid sometimes, the dominant majority of them are free of cost.
+This improves it for your business to use them because you can save tons of money.

 Project and Task management

 Project and task management solutions are an essential part of today's workflow, especially when remote employees are involved.
-Here are out top recommendations
+Here is our top recommendations

 OpenProject: Another more advanced project management tool that supports Kanban, Scrum and Gantt Charts.
 It has built-in modules for wiki system, time & cost reporting, bug tracking, roadmaps, forums and much more.
 It is written in the Ruby language.